Description

 .
 The sound will follow the position of the GameObject

 as it moves.
-This method is useful for adding audio effects that are spatially linked to a game object, such as footsteps, engine noises, or ambient sounds.
+This method is useful for adding audio effects that are spatially aware, enhancing the immersive experience in a scene.

 Usage